jina-ai/jina/docs/fundamentals/flow/create-flow.md

 f = (
     Flow()
-    .add(uses='docker://sentence-encoder', name='executor1')
+    .add(uses=ExecutorClass, name='executor1')
-    .add(uses='jinahub+docker://TransformerTorchEncoder/', name='executor2')
+    .add(uses='jinahub://TransformerTorchEncoder/', name='executor2')
-    .add(uses=ExecutorFromCode, name='executor3')
+    .add(uses='jinahub+docker://TransformerTorchEncoder', name='executor3')
+    .add(uses='jinahub+sandbox://TransformerTorchEncoder', name='executor4')
+    .add(uses='docker://sentence-encoder', name='executor5')
+    .add(uses='executor-config.yml', name='executor6')
 )
 ```

+* `executor1` will use `ExecutorClass` from code, and will be created as a separate process.
+* `executor2` will download the Executor class from Hub, and will be created as a separate process.
-* `executor1` is using a Docker image tagged as `sentence-encoder` and will be created as a docker container of this image.
+* `executor3` will use an Executor docker image coming from the Hub, and will be created as a docker container of this image.
+* `executor4` will use a {ref}`Sandbox Executor <sandbox>` run by Hubble, in the cloud.
-* `executor2` will use a Docker image coming from the Hub and will be created as a docker container of this image.
+* `executor5` will use a Docker image tagged as `sentence-encoder`, and will be created as a docker container of this image.
-* `executor3` will be used from code and will be created as a separate process.
+* `executor6` will use an Executor configuration file defining the {ref}`Executor YAML interface <executor-yaml-interface>`, and will be created as a separate process.

 More complex Executors typically are used from Docker images or will be structured into separate Python modules.

+### Executor from configuration
 You can use Executors from code, being defined outside your current `PATH` environment variable.
 To do this you need to define your Executor configuration in a separate configuration yaml, which will be used in the `Flow`:

 ```